ek-popkova/store-management-backend/README.md

 # :department_store: Store Management Web Application Backend

-This README file provides an overview of the backend part of a web application designed for store management.
-It allows access to lists of stores, products, their quantities, store locations, as well as employee details, job roles, and authentication and authorization functionalities.
+This repository contains the backend implementation of a web application designed for managing a store.
+It provides access to various resources such as stores, products, product quantities, store locations, employees with their details, job roles, and implements authentication and authorization functionalities.

 This project serves as a playground for practicing backend technologies.